La Rumeur: Political involvement

-In May 2008, La Rumeur performed in Minneapolis as guests of Ursus Minor at the Triple Rock Social Club during the Minnesota Sur Seine festival.
+In May 2008, La Rumeur performed in Minneapolis as guests of Ursus Minor at the Triple Rock Social Club during the Minnesota sur Seine festival.

-In 2002, the group was sued by Nicolas Sarkozy, who was then the French Minister of the Interior and subsequently became the President of France (2007-2012).
+In 2002, the band was sued by Nicolas Sarkozy, who was at the time the French Minister of the Interior and subsequently became the President of the French Republic (2007-2012).
 He accused La Rumeur member Hamé of defaming the French police, referring to an article written by Hamé about instances of discrimination and police brutality against minorities.
-Despite two court orders in their favor, the band was targeted relentlessly for years, with the first court decisions being appealed by the French Ministry of the Interior after former Interior Minister Sarkozy had become president.
+Despite two court orders in their favor, the band was targeted relentlessly for years, with the first court decisions being appealed by the Ministry of the Interior after former Interior Minister Sarkozy had become president.

 After a succession of 5 trials and a total of 8 years of legal processes (in which they were represented by Dominique Tricaud), they eventually won the legal battle in 2010 and were acquitted of the libel charge brought by then-President Sarkozy.